Paparazzi: Eye in the Dark

 Paparazzi: Eye in the Dark is a 2011 romantic mystery film directed by Bayo Akinfemi and starring Van Vicker, Koby Maxwell, Tchidi Chikere, Syr Law, JJ Bunny and Chet Anekwe.
 The film depicts the adventures of an aspiring photographer whose accidental picture exposes an infamous murder mystery.
 The film was initially slated for a direct-to-video release but as of February, 2011 was scheduled for a multiple-city limited theatrical release.
 Made for a low six-figure budget and filmed over the course of 19 days, the film has been known in the Nollywood USA market as the film that has changed the look and sound of Nollywood by introducing a more western approach to production quality.
 Notably the filmmakers employed the experience of an American filmmaker (Tim "Black Magic Tim" Wilson) to serve as cinematographer and editor.

 Plot

-Aspiring photographer Rich Amarah dreams of making his fortune through his art but finds the life of being a sneaky paparazzi spy more lucrative.
+Aspiring photographer Rich Amarah dreams of making his fortune through his art but finds the life of being a paparazzi spy more lucrative.
 By selling pictures to the national newspapers, he has the opportunity to rub shoulders with the rich and famous.
 Superstar Ghanaian recording artist Mr. Maxx is at the top of the paparazzi food chain, and Rich's appetite for success leads him into a whirlwind of chaos when he accidentally films the "scoop of the century".
 This event not only becomes the paper's biggest exclusive but threatens his very survival as he alone holds the images to the city's biggest murder mystery.